‘He’s close to us’: Wheelchair users in Africa await pope

 Pope Francis is still adjusting to a life that Mitemberezi has long accepted.
 The pope was first seen publicly in a wheelchair in May, with an aide pushing it.
 The pope, at age 86, never propels himself.
 Sometimes he walks with a cane, but he uses the chair for longer distances and has a wheelchair lift to get on and off planes.

-Francis has insisted that his mobility limitations don’t affect his ability to be pope, saying “You lead with your head, not your knee.”
-He has lamented how today’s “throwaway culture” wrongly marginalizes disabled people.
-He makes it a point to visit places serving the disabled during his foreign trips, and routinely spends time greeting wheelchair users at the end of his general audiences.
+Francis has lamented how today’s “throwaway culture” wrongly marginalizes disabled people.
+He makes it a point to visit places serving them during his foreign trips, and routinely spends time greeting wheelchair users at the end of his general audiences.

 “No disability — temporary, acquired or permanent — can change the fact that we are all children of the one Father and enjoy the same dignity,” Francis wrote in his annual message for the U.N.
 International Day of Persons with Disabilities in December.
 He said people with different abilities enrich the church and teach it to be more humane.